-- 1. In the Object Snap control, right-click the Quad object snap.
+- In the Object Snap control, hold down Alt and click the Quadrant object snap.
 The Quadrant object snap is enabled.
 All the others are disabled at the same time. - 2.
 On the Edit menu, click Split. - 3.
 At the Select objects to split... prompt, click the Point option. - 4.
 At the Select curve to split prompt, select the ellipse.